sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 to collaborate with (Ian is on the iOS team currently, so we don't interact often day-to-day).

+I also paired with Rabil to finish up proper bridging of link previews from iMessage to Beeper.
+This feature allows, iMessage users to see a nice preview of the link in the message sent from Beeper and vice versa.
+All of the other bridges have had this for a while, but iMessage had some specific challenges that made it more difficult, and was best done when we could each quickly ask questions of one another while staring at each other's code.

+{{< figure
+      src="./images/code-by-the-fire.jpg"
+      link="./images/code-by-the-fire.jpg"
+      target="_blank"
+      title="Sumner, Eric Rabil, and Tulir coding while sitting near the fire" caption="I'm pretty sure we were putting the finishing touches on iMessage link previews here."
+>}}

 One of the major cross-team initiatives for the week was message send status indicators which will help inform users when errors happen while bridging their messages to other platforms.
 Scott led a mini "hackathon" and facilitated many discussions and test sessions to ensure that the way that we were handling it is consistent across all of the apps, makes sense to the users, and also has as few edge cases as possible.
-I didn't participate much in those discussions, but I did contribute in a small way by writing a bit of bridge "mock" code (code that emulates what a real bridge would do) to help the client teams test their functionality.
+I didn't participate much in the hackathon, but I did contribute in a small way by writing a bit of bridge "mock" code (code that emulates what a real bridge would do) to help the client teams test their functionality.